 Here’s a sample fellow with dual missiles up top and two volcano cannons down below.
 A slow Nemesis gunship, meant for standoff engagements.

 Here you can see the various sub-categories of Death Bringer, Nightgaunt, Eclipse and Nemesis.
 You will note the more heavily armed versions are substantially slower, yet better protected.
 The faster ones were very maneuverable and meant to get in fast and kill at point blank range.
-Forge World has said new Titan classes are coming for the new Adeptus Titanicus and I would not be surprised to see some of these classic names rise again.
+How many do you recognize from the modern incarnation?

 The Reaver medium titan was introduced in short order and was also a modular design.
 It however was all metal and lost the easy mix-and matching weapons of the Warlord.